-WIOA stands for Workforce Innovation and Opportunity Act and was established in 1998 to prepare adults and dislocated workers for entry and re-entry into the workforce.
-WIOA training funds are designed to serve laid-off individuals and eligible, low income adults who are in need of training to enter or re-enter the labor market.
+The Workforce Innovation and Opportunity Act (WIOA) was signed into law on July 22, 2014.
+WIOA is designed to help job seekers access employment, education, training, and support services to succeed in the labor market and to match employers with the skilled workers they need to compete in the global economy.
 WIOA at Chattahoochee Technical College serves three workforce regions.
 Your region is determined by the county you reside in or the county of the employer who laid you off.
 The campus you attend, or where your program of study is located, does not determine which region you can receive services from.